-To apply fill out a Dispute Resolution Request (Form 16) and send this form into the RTA.
+To apply fill out a Dispute Resolution Request (Form 16) or you can apply online using a QGOV account, to the RTA.
 Their contact details are on the form.
 Include your phone number so they can ring you.

 You can get tenancy forms from the RTA website at www.rta.qld.gov.au or call the RTA on 1300 366 311.